-GENERAL POLICY
+GENERAL FINANCIAL POLICY

-Northwestern Health Sciences University is a private, non-profit institution that derives its financial resources from alumni gifts, private foundation grants, clinic fees, student tuition, and the benevolence of the University's alumni and friends.
+Northwestern Health Sciences University is a private, non-profit institution that derives its financial resources from alumni gifts, private foundation grants, clinic fees, student tuition and the benevolence of the University's alumni and friends.

 All tuition and fees are due and payable the end of the third week of class.
-After the completion of the third week of class, if tuition has not been paid or if arrangements for payment have not been made with the Student Records and Financial Services Office, a \$150 late fee will be assessed and registration for that trimester will be cancelled.
-To be reinstated, the student must pay tuition and fees in full or make payment arrangements with the Accounting Office.
+After the completion of the third week of class, if tuition has not been paid or if arrangements for payment have not been made with the Student Records and Financial Services Office, a \$150 (U.S. dollars) late fee will be assessed and registration for that trimester will be canceled.
+To be reinstated, the student must pay tuition and fees in full or make payment arrangements with the Office of Student Records and Financial Services.

-Students who have not paid tuition by the end of the third week of class are to sign an interestbearing note until the tuition has been paid.
+Students who have not paid tuition by the end of the third week of class are to sign a note until the tuition has been paid.
 This will be required in the following cases:

-- If a student has not satisfactorily completed and filed all financial aid applications prior to the first day of class (except first-term students).
-(NOTE: Satisfactory completion and filing of financial aid applications is defined as having all paperwork submitted for review to the Financial Aid Office, and the office has determined that the applications are complete and ready for submission, and have been submitted to the appropriate lender.) - 2.
+- I. If a student has not satisfactorily completed and filed all financial aid applications prior to the first day of class (except first-term students).
+(NOTE: Satisfactory completion and filing of financial aid applications is defined as having all paperwork submitted for review to the Financial Services Office, and the office has determined that the applications are complete and ready for submission, and have been submitted to the appropriate lender.) - 2.
 If a student with special tuition agreement has not paid in full the portion of tuition due by the end of the third week of class.